By Eric Secrist — Senior Technical Consultant

 Change Management should not stifle proactivity.
 Consider a new operating system version that has recently been implemented in a production environment.
 The new version has already been through the change management process.
 The SA(s) involved in the implementation painstakingly completed all of the necessary change artifacts.
 A major change such as implementing a new OS version certainly is not a standard change, so it would have been approved by the CAB.
 After the new OS version is implemented a flaw is found.
 Although the SA team agrees that the flaw needs to be corrected, there is a general feeling of reluctance.
 No one wants to complete all of the necessary change documentation associated with fixing the flaw.
 For this reason, the correction of the flaw is prioritized a little lower.
 Other more pressing issues move ahead of this worthy proactive effort.
 In this example, change management is not reducing business risk as it should be; it’s, in fact, increasing risk, because the flaw remains longer than necessary or is not removed from the production environment at all.

 The two situations illustrated above seem inefficient.
 Most people don’t like red-tape, and change management certainly feels like red-tape bureaucracy.

 However, change management is here to stay.
-It’s likely that change management processes will become even more work intensive in the future as the need for IT controls increases.
+It’s likely that change management processes will become even more work-intensive in the future as the need for IT controls increases.
 The challenge for the SA in today’s change management world is to learn patience, acceptance, and maybe even a little humility.
-The old days are over, when the SA could perhaps take down a system with little or no notice, and make what were deemed necessary changes.
+The old days are over when the SA could perhaps take down a system with little or no notice, and make what were deemed necessary changes.
 The power to make those types of decisions has been removed.
-Financial scandals such as Enron in 2001 led to the Sarbanes-Oxley act of 2002, which resulted in a widespread adoption of ITIL and its associated change management best practices.
+Financial scandals such as Enron in 2001 led to the Sarbanes-Oxley act of 2002, which resulted in the widespread adoption of ITIL and its associated change management best practices.

 Consider the following statement: